FPGA-Research-Manchester/fos/README.md

 If you found FOS useful please consider citing following paper:

-- FOS demo at FPL 2019
+- A. Vaishnav, K.D.
+Pham, K. Manev and D. Koch, "**FOS (FPGA Operating System) Demo**", FPL, 2019.

-If you will like to learn about how the system works in details, you can read the following papers:
+If you would like to learn more about how the system works or what it can do in detail, you can read the following papers.

 Hardware:
-- ZUCL
+- K.D.
+Pham, A. Vaishnav, M. Vesper and D. Koch, "**ZUCL: A ZYNQ UltraScale+ Framework for OpenCL HLS Applications**", 5th FSP, 2018.
-- BitMan
+- K.D.
+Pham, E. Horta and D. Koch, "**BITMAN: A tool and API for FPGA bitstream manipulations**", DATE, 2017.

 Software:
-- Resource elasticity
+- A. Vaishnav, K.D.
+Pham, D. Koch and J. Garside, "**Resource Elastic Virtualization for FPGAs using OpenCL**", 28th FPL, 2018.
-- Live migration
+- A. Vaishnav, K.D.
+Pham and D. Koch, "**Live Migration for OpenCL FPGA Accelerators**", FPT, 2018.
-- Heterogeneous resource elasticity
+- A. Vaishnav, K.D.
+Pham and D. Koch, "**Heterogeneous Resource-Elastic Scheduling for CPU+FPGA Architectures**", 10th HEART, 2019.

 ## License information